Skip to main content

 Start with study type, not headlines

 A strong habit is to weight evidence based on design.
-Systematic reviews and well-controlled randomised trials generally tell you more than uncontrolled pilots or case reports.
+Systematic reviews and well-controlled randomized trials generally tell you more than uncontrolled pilots or case reports.
 At the same time, early fields often begin with feasibility studies (studies designed to see if a treatment schedule is practical and tolerable) before moving into larger trials.

 Delivery method changes the question